-Since the official release of WordPress 5.0 (6 December 2018) is the Gutenberg-editor part of the WordPress -Core.
-That means..: Gutenberg has now been in use for over a year.
-Therefore we look here in this article what has happened in the meantime.
+Since the official release of WordPress 5.0 (6 December 2018), the Gutenberg editor has been part of the WordPress core.
+This means: Gutenberg has now been in use for over a year.
+That's why we're taking a look at what has happened in the meantime in this post.

-In addition, we are now looking into the question of whether anything has changed between the Gutenberg editor and the already established WordPress page builders.
+In addition, today we will look into the question of whether something has changed in the comparison of the Gutenberg editor with the already established WordPress page builders.

-- The new editor uses individual blocks instead of the single large text field of the old editor.
+- The new editor relies on individual blocks, instead of the single large text box of the old editor.

 - A block can contain text, an image, a button, a quote or much more.

-- You have drag & drop features to arrange the blocks.
+- You have drag and drop features to arrange the blocks.

 - It is designed for compatibility with existing WordPress functions.

-If you want to know more, you should read the article WordPress 5 and the Gutenberg-editor read.
-After that you know what to look out for in the new editor.
+If you want to learn more, you should read the article WordPress 5 and the Gutenberg editor.
+Then you will know what to look out for in the new editor.

-On this subject the Interview of WPCrafter with Matt Mullenweg (the founder of Automattic, the company behind WordPress.com) is highly recommended.
-In the interview, the two talk about Gutenberg and the future of WordPress.
+On this topic, WPCrafter's interview with Matt Mullenweg (the founder of Automattic, the company behind WordPress.com) is highly recommended.
+In the interview, the two talk about Gutenberg and the future of WordPress, among other things.

-The developers have quite big goals for the project Gutenberg.
-But the way they write, this is just the beginning.
+The developers have big goals for the project Gutenberg.
+But just as they write, this is only the beginning.
 Gutenberg is still in its infancy.
 That's why we should clarify a few things.